yukon12/SeGiN/README.md

 ### Algorithms
-This is repository containing implementations of some algorithms in C++ programming language.
+This is repository containing implementations of some algorithms in C programming language.